MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-unreal-features.md

 * Windows App Certification Kit compliance for packaged apps
 * HP Reverb G2 controller support

-Unreal Engine 4.26 is currently in preview and available on the Epic Launcher.

 # [4.25](#tab/ue425)

 Unreal Engine 4.25 includes: